dhiltonp/sqlalchemy_commithooks/Readme.md

 2. [You are using sqlalchemy's recommended transaction semantics (commit/rollback)](http://docs.sqlalchemy.org/en/latest/orm/session_basics.html#when-do-i-construct-a-session-when-do-i-commit-it-and-when-do-i-close-it).

-If a mapped class is inserted (flushed), updated (flushed), deleted (flushed) and then commit is called, all methods would execute in that order even though the object will not persist after the commit.
+If an object is inserted (flushed), updated (flushed), deleted (flushed) and then commit is called, insert/update/delete methods will execute (in that order) even though the object will not persist after the commit.

 Updates in before_commit_* will be applied, but will not cascade/trigger any
 \*\_commit\_from\_\* calls.